We've compiled answers to the questions we get asked most often. If you don’t see your question, please contact us at the email address at the bottom!

 Authors have foregone their royalties to make this possible.
 Please see the full list of Partners and Sponsors in our About Us section.
 Through their generosity and the work of many volunteers—including you—we are able to make the books available free of charge.

 A. We will do our best to make sure all selected givers are able to pick up their books at a bookstore or library close to their home address.
-We have over a thousand locations across America designated.
-If need be, we will help seek out a rural library as a pick-up point.
+We have over two thousand locations across America designated.
 For cost reasons, we are unable to ship to home addresses.

 A. All box pick-ups will be on the week prior to April 23rd.
 You will hear from us and your pick up location with details in early April.

-A. We ask that everyone wait until that day or during the week after.
+A. Absolutely not.
+We ask that everyone wait until that day or during the week after.
 World Book Night is a local, national, and global experience, and it begins on April 23rd.

 A. At this time, we do not have the funds to produce promotional materials.
-In the past, many givers made signs, t-shirts, and other fun items with great results.
-We are happy to provide downloadable resources for you to use, such as our logo and posters.
+We are happy to announce that for WBN 2014, a wide range of promotional items, including T-shirts, totes, and hats, will be available for purchase from Zazzle.com.
+Complete details are forthcoming.
+We will alert all WBN friends when the store is open.
+We are also happy to provide downloadable resources for you to use, such as our logo and posters.
 To access these, visit the All Resources page in our Resources section on the website.
 If a location where you are going needs something official to explain what World Book Night U.S. is, direct them to this website and show them your letter and certificate.

 A. World Book Night U.S. is primarily focused on communities—your community.
 It’s the second half of our mission, the “person to person.”
 You are the reading ambassadors, if you will, spreading the word locally.
 Local media covers book givers’ activities in hundreds of cities and towns, and the givers themselves use social media to describe how their day went, as well as share photos when possible.
-Having said that, we are working hard with network TV, national newspapers, and NPR to bring national attention to the event.
+That said, we are working hard to secure story placement with network TV, national newspapers, and NPR in order to bring increased national attention to the event.

 Email us at